 Ideas Development phase – November to December 2017

-The aim of this residency is to benefit the careers of 3 disabled artists in Scotland both in terms of skills and ideas development.
-The residency outcomes are:
+The aim of this residency was to benefit the careers of 3 disabled artists in Scotland both in terms of skills and ideas development.
+The residency outcomes were:

 - More and better work created and shared by disabled artists